Uganda March 27-April 5, 2023

 14 habituated mountain gorilla groups are open to tourism.
 The Batwa pygmy people were evicted from the forest.
 Gorilla tracking became a tourist activity in April 1993.
 An armed guard now accompanies every tour group.

-An endangered species, total population 650 individuals.
+An endangered species, a total population of 650 individuals.
 No mountain gorillas are in captivity.

 Bordering the park more than 300 people per square kilometre, some of the poorest people in Uganda.
 90% live on subsistence agriculture.

 Go on gorilla tracking.
-Permit booked long time ahead gets 1 hour on very close hand of a group of the highly endangered mountain gorilla in their natural habitat.
+Permit booked a long time ahead gets 1 hour on very close hand of a group of highly endangered mountain gorillas in their natural habitat.
 Permits were US$600 each.
 Rwanda is now charging $1,500 for gorilla trekking in its parks.

 Tropical climate.
 7 to 15 °C to a maximum of 20 to 27 °C. Its annual rainfall 55 to 75 in.
 Rain season: March to April and from September to November.